wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 					- `$ sudo ip link set <network_device> down`
 					-
 		- #### Flashcards
-			- How can you open a shell as another user?
+			- How can you open a shell as another user? #flashcard
 				- `$ su - [<user>]` can be used to open a shell as another user.
 					- When used without arguments, a  root shell is opened after entering the root password
 					- When used with a username as argument, a user shell is opened.